 All electrical appliances and installations have to be deemed safe.
 To ensure this, an Electrical Installation and Condition Report must be undertaken.
 This is normally valid for up to 5 years.
 All portable appliances should have a Portable Appliance Test.

-Carbon Monoxide Detectors and Smoke Alarms
+Carbon Monoxide Alarms and Smoke Alarms

 All soft furnishings provided as part of the let have to comply with Fire and Furnishing Regulations that stipulate that all foam based items are fire retardant.
 This is shown by a Fire Safety sticker present on items, however, any items pre 1950 and post 1990 will automatically comply with the regulations.